MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 ## Example use cases

-This section includes describes some common use cases, and the key requirements that each workload typically needs to consider.
+This section describes describes some common use cases, and the key requirements that each workload typically needs to consider.
 Based on the requirements and the approaches described in this article, we provide a suggested deployment approach for the workload.

-### Line of business application for an enterprise
+##### Line of business application for an enterprise

 Contoso is a large manufacturing company.
 They are implementing a line of business application to manage aspects of their financial processes.

 **Business requirements:** The information that the system manages is difficult to replace, so it's important that data is persisted reliably.
 Their architects have explained that their recovery point objective (RPO) is zero.
+Similarly, the solution's recovery time objective (RTO) is zero, which means they need to quickly regain access if a disaster happens.
 Contoso's employees will use this system throughout their workday, so high performance is important so that their team members aren't kept waiting.
 Cost is also a concern, because the finance team has to pay for this solution themselves.

 **Suggested approach:** [Zone-redundant deployment](#deployment-approach-3-zone-redundant-spread-deployments), or [Zone-redundant deployment with backup across regions](#zone-redundant-spread-deployments-with-backup-across-regions).

-### Internal application
+##### Internal application

 Fourth Coffee is a small business.
 They're developing a new internal application for their employees to use to submit timesheets.